-Originally two separate books; now bound in one volume.
-The meaning of one's life on earth is carefully examined in the first text; in the following text, the reader is presented with the whys and wherefores of "the great final change called death."
-Paperback; 221 pages; plus index for the first text; and introduction.
+Two books in one volume.
+The meaning of one's life on earth and the Law of Karma (the law of action and reaction) are examined in the first text; in the following text, the reader is presented with the whys and wherefores of "the great final change called death."
+Paperback; 293 pages; plus index for the first text; and introduction.